Digital Accessibility Plan

 CURRICULUM

-UDOIT: NCVPS purchased the UDOIT tool which integrates directly into Canvas.
-The Curriculum Team runs UDOIT scans on all master courses to identify and address potential accessibility related issues.
-The UDOIT tool scans these areas in Canvas: announcements, assignments, discussions, files (i.e., HTML file), pages and module URLS.
-UDOIT looks for the following accessibility concerns: page heading structures, alternative text for images, table headers, color contrast and video captioning.
+UDOIT: NCVPS purchased the Cidilabs UDOIT tool, which integrates directly into the Canvas LMS.
+The Curriculum Team conducts UDOIT scans on all master’s courses to identify and address potential accessibility-related issues.
+The UDOIT tool scans Canvas announcements, assignments, discussions, and files (including HTML files, pages, and module URLs).
+UDOIT looks for the following accessibility concerns: page heading structures, alternative text for images, table headers, URL accessibility, color contrast, and video captioning.Â

 Grackle Docs: All documents in the Shared Drive run through the Grackle Doc Extension.
-When the extension is enabled, the Grackle tool will scan for document accessibility issues including proper use of titles and headers, table formatting, alternative text, and contrast.
-Curriculum and Instructional Technology Specialists review the results to ensure proper titles, headers, table formatting, alternative text, and color contrast is applied for student-facing and teacher resource documents.
+When the extension is enabled, the Grackle tool scans for document accessibility issues, including the proper use of titles and headers, table formatting, alternative text, URL link accessibility, and color contrast.
+The Curriculum Team reviews the results to ensure proper titles, headers, table formatting, alternative text, and color contrast are applied for student-facing and teacher resource documents.Â

 INSTRUCTION

-Exceptional Children Accommodations
+Exceptional Children AccommodationsÂ

 If a student with an IEP or 504 plan is enrolled in a North Carolina Virtual Public School (NCVPS) online course, it is the responsibility of the local school system to ensure the school system meets all requirements of the Individuals with Disabilities Education (IEP) Act and Section 504.
 NCVPS will follow all modifications and accommodations documented on the IEP or 504 plan as appropriate.
 There are some instances in which accommodations listed in the IEP or 504 plan are not conducive to the online environment and may not be provided.
 In this case, the local school system will be responsible for providing such accommodations in order to help the student to be successful in the online course.